 Invented in the 1950s, Kyiv cake was initially made with cashew nuts.
 The modern version now features rich hazelnuts and is my absolute favorite.

-Despite many recipe variations, including sponge cake layers, I offer you the authentic Kievsky cake recipe made at Karl Marx confectionary factory (now Roshen company).
+Despite many variations in recipes, including sponge cake layers, I offer you the authentic Kievsky cake recipe made at the Karl Marx confectionery factory (now Roshen).

-It is prepared with two layers of crunchy hazelnut meringue, alternating with layers of cognac-infused buttercream.
+It is prepared with two layers of crunchy hazelnut meringue (with no sponge cake), alternating with layers of cognac-infused buttercream.
 A special occasion cake is perfect for a birthday or other celebration.

 Ingredients